junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 Every project you create on Juno is a "Satellite": a smart contract that you own, running 100% on-chain. 🛰️

-It is a container for your application that runs entirely on-chain and holds all the states or your project.
-It can contain your users' persisted data, a storage for the assets (images or video) and also your application bundle.
+It is a container for your application that holds all your project's state: users' persisted data, asset storage (images or video) and your application bundle.

 A satellite lives on its own and you - and only you-can administrate it.